-A twenty fourth measure consisting of direct grants to cover 100% of the wage costs incurred between 1 October 2020 and 28 February 2021 up to a max. of EUR 800,000 for all undertakings who employ personnel with the exception of employers whose wage costs are covered from public budgets, that had to close or scale down operations due to government imposed restrictions.
-The total budget is estimated at EUR 160 million (12 January 2021).
+A twenty fourth measure consisting of direct grants to cover 100% of the wage costs incurred between 1 October 2020 and 28 February 2021 up to a max, of EUR 800,000 for all undertakings who employ personnel with the exception of employers whose wage costs are covered from public budgets, that had to close or scale down operations due to government imposed restrictions.
+The total budget is estimated at EUR 160 million (12) January 2021).

 A twenty fifth measure consisting of direct grants to companies whose sale of goods and/or services was restricted or banned at least in part of the period from 9 October 2020 to 10 January 2021 by competent Czech authorities in response to the COVID-19 outbreak.
 Aid is calculated based on a fixed amount per employee per day closed and cannot exceed EUR 800,000 per company.
 The total estimates budget of the measure is EUR 230 million (27 January 2021).
+The scheme has been amended to extend the period of application to 31 December 2021 and to increase the maximum amount of aid to EUR 1.8 million (5 March 2021).